Inshal07/movie-app/README.md

 ## Development server

-To server the web-app user need to install xampp server to run database.
+To server the web-app user need to install xampp server to run php server and database.